thinking-with-computers/ludus-spec/roadmap.md

 	- [ ] message passing

 #### Excellent error messages
+The sooner we surface errors, the better.
+Get those iteration loops tighter.
+This is an ever-receding goal.

+* [ ]

 #### Static analysis
 The sooner we surface errors, the better.
 Also,